DjangoGirls/tutorial/en/domain/README.md

 # Domain

-Heroku gave you a domain, but it's long, hard to remember, and ugly.
-It'd be awesome to have a domain name that is short and easy to remember, right?
+PythonAnywhere gave you a free domain, but maybe you don't want to have ".pythonanywhere.com" at the end of your blog URL.
+Maybe you want your blog to just live at "www.infinite-kitten-pictures.org" or "www.3d-printed-steam-engine-parts.com" or "www.antique-buttons.com" or "www.mutant-unicornz.net", or whatever it'll be.

-In this chapter we will teach you how to buy a domain and direct it to Heroku!
+Here we'll talk a bit about where to get a domain, and how to hook it up to your web app on PythonAnywhere.
+However, you should know that most domains cost money, and PythonAnywere also charges a monthly fee to use your own domain name -- it's not much money in total, but this is probably something you only want to do if you're really committed!

 ## Where to register a domain?